Faradey27/wix-style-react/src/StylableAutocomplete/MIGRATION-4.0.0.md

 # Migration to the new Autocomplete component

-AutoComplete has been renamed to Autocomplete, and the interface is much smaller, and more easy to use.\
+`AutoComplete` has been renamed to `Autocomplete`, and the interface is much smaller, and more easy to use.\
 The main change is the creation of the Options, which gives you more control of how each Option looks like.

 ## Deprecated props

 `predicate` - Deprecated because all the usages were the same, and there should be a standard implmentation all over the platform.
-The predicate is containsIgnoreCase.
+The predicate is implemented with contains with case insensitivity.

 `autocomplete` - Deprecated because never used.